 - Communication – fisheries awareness and education such as this sea fishing guide, rulers, gauges and brochures.

 - Fishcare – promotes community involvement in fishing, better fishing practices and protecting fish resources.

-- Fishwise Community Grant Fund - funded the peak fishing body TARFish until June 2017.
-When there are sufficient funds, the fund may open to applications from individuals, organisations and community groups to fund projects which improve the management of recreational sea fisheries and provide community education on recreational fishing issues.
+- Fishwise Community Grant Fund – funded the peak fishing body TARFish until June 2017.
+When there are sufficient funds, it may open to applications from individuals, organisations and community groups to fund projects which improve recreational fisheries management and provide community education on recreational fishing issues.

-The Wild Fisheries Management Branch provides a report that consolidates information relating to recreational sea fishing licence trends, revenue, program allocations and outputs for each year.
+The Wild Fisheries Management Branch provides a report consolidating information relating to recreational sea fishing licence trends, revenue, program allocations and outputs for each year.